 Apply Medina Growin’ Green or Milorganite to your lawn.
 Water in well approximately 30 minutes per area to begin working.
 These feed the soil and your lawn.
 Conventionally, use a … Read More

 (Click to Expand) Trees, shrubs, and perennials get a great bonus when planted in fall.
 South Texas enjoys relatively warm soil temperatures through fall and winter, and cooler air temperatures … Read More

 Webbing on tree bark, white stuff on plants, & what’s cutting circles in my leaves?
 Bark Lice: Good We get lots of calls about webbing on tree trunks this time … Read More

-Watch: A Great Trick to Green Up Your Lawn & Garden!
+Read: Organic Gardening Read: Comfort for Summer: Shade Cloth Watch: A Great Trick to Green Up Your Lawn & Garden!
 Read: Fall’s Around the Corner – it’s Garden Time!
-Plant tomato, eggplant, and pepper transplants after August 10th.
-Be … Read More
+Watch: How … Read More